Roman-Supernova-PIT/sloeginphys/_sources/usage.rst.txt

 output
 ------

-control which outputs you are interested in
+Control which outputs you are interested in

 return_fit (bool) – choice to return the best fit parameters with the parameter dictionary for context and the chi^2 value for the best fit.
 Default is True.